Extended Set-based Tasks for Multi-task Execution and Prioritization: Extended Set-based Task Execution

 The formulation in~\eqref{eqn_const_opt} can be extended to model the execution of multiple tasks concurrently.
 Each task is specified as a constraint in the optimization problem.
 Formally, let $T_1, \dots, T_M $ be the tasks to be executed, with $\sigma_i$ denoting the task variable corresponding to task $T_i$.
 The execution of task $T_i$ is encoded by the CBF $h_i,~i\in\{1,\dots , M\}$.
 The execution of the set of $M$ tasks can be realized through the solution to the following optimization problem:

-Notice how each task is associated with a slack variable $\delta_i$, with $\delta = [\delta_1, \ldots, \delta_M]\tr$.
+where $l>0$, $\gamma_i~\forall i \in \{1,\ldots,M\}$ are differentiable extended class $\mc K_\infty$ functions.
+Notice how each task is associated with a scalar slack variable $\delta_i$, with $\delta = [\delta_1, \ldots, \delta_M]\tr$.
 This allows us, first of all, to ensure the feasibility of the optimization program~\eqref{eq:mainQP}.
 In fact, consider the case when the $M$ tasks cannot be executed concurrently, i.e., the half-spaces defined by the affine inequality constraints in~\eqref{eq:mainQP} without $\delta_i$ do not intersect.
 If slack variables are removed from the constraints, then the optimization program may become infeasible.
-By employing slack variables to relax task constraints and adding the term $l\|\delta\|^2$ in the cost of~\eqref{eq:mainQP}, the control input solution of the optimization program results in the execution of multiple tasks to the best of the capabilities of a robotic system (see~\cite{notomista2019optimal}).
+By employing slack variables to relax task constraints and adding the term $l\|\delta\|^2$ in the cost of~\eqref{eq:mainQP}, the control input solution of the optimization program results in the execution of multiple tasks to the best of the capabilities of a robotic system.

 In the following section, we analyze the relationship between tasks that characterizes the feasibility of their concurrent execution without the need of slack variables.
 Moreover, as will be shown in Section~\ref{sec:priorities}, slack variables will be leveraged to enforce relative priorities between tasks.